Updated October 19, 2020

 Idaho’s 30 State Parks welcomed campers back on May 30, in keeping with Gov. Brad Little’s Idaho Rebounds Plan and the progress made containing the COVID-19 outbreak.

-Governor David Ige has extended Hawaii’s mandatory 14-day quarantine for all incoming travelers and delayed the pre-travel coronavirus testing program.
-The quarantine requirement for inter-island travelers was lifted on June 16, 2020.
+Travelers who do not take a test are subject to Hawaii’s mandatory 14-day quarantine for incoming travelers.
 The quarantine began on March 26.
-All incoming travelers are be required to self-quarantine in their home or another lodging for 14 days.
+Incoming travelers are required to self-quarantine in their home or another lodging for 14 days.
+Read the self-quarantine instructions here.

 Americans now have an extra year to get Real ID.
 The federal government has extended the deadline for Real ID to Oct.
 1, 2021.
 The original deadline had been October 1 of this year.
 As of Oct.
 1, 2021, you will need a driver’s license that meets Real ID requirements in order to take a flight on a commercial airline.